Epersonf/FireQuery/README.md

 FROM cities
 WHERE country = 'USA' OR population > 50000
 ```
-There's no direct way to perform an `OR` query on Firestore so FireSQL splits that into 2 separate queries:
+There's no direct way to perform an `OR` query on Firestore so FireQuery splits that into 2 separate queries:
 ```js
 db.collection('cities').where('country', '==', 'USA');
 db.collection('cities').where('population', '>', 50000);